breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

     ```code example second function```
 <!-- explanation of code block -->

+???+ tip "External Databases"

-!!! note "Note: if using another database you would code the functions differently but the logic would remain the same"
+    If using another database you would code the functions differently but the logic would remain the same.

 ### 4.Export Functions